SoCal TMJ & Headache — Los Angeles

 Output: A written treatment protocol with measurable milestones and specialist referral when indicated.

-Why the Right Diagnosis Matters
+Why Classification Matters

 Serial dental procedures (root canals, extractions) addressing the wrong structure

-Escalating medication doses without confirming the neuropathic source
+Escalating medication doses without confirming the cause

-Years of pain without a confirmed diagnosis
+Years of pain without an answer

 Confirmed TN subtype determines the pharmacologic pathway from the first visit